 “I LOVED that book!
 I look forward to reading it with my daughter when the time is right.” -Dina O.

 Judy, thank you for having the courage to explore topics that were taboo back in the day.
 Your stories stand the test of time.
-I will be forever grateful that you and your beautiful books showed up in my life more than 30 years ago and again today.
+I will be forever grateful that you and your beautiful books showed up in my life as a youngling and again today as a shared memory with my daughter.

 With Big Love and Infinite Gratitude,